HarukaMa/aleo-testnet2-pool/README.md

 ## How To Join

+**Update:** Please try the new prover by following the instruction [here](new_prover.md).
+It should be faster than the current one.
+You don't need to follow the instructions below if you use this prover.

+Please stop the current prover if you are already using it and decided to use the new prover; don't run two provers simultaneously as it will be much slower.

+---

 Don't use my version of prover on other pools; the modified prover won't work correctly on unmodified operators.

 ### Short version